 Read the manual

-Google Adwords and other analytics platforms are great.
+Google Ads and other analytics platforms are great.
 But they’ll only get you so far if you don’t read the manual.
-These platforms (Adwords and Facebook specifically) have default settings that won’t help you in the long-run.
+These platforms (Google Ads and Facebook specifically) have default settings that won’t help you in the long-run.

 Instead, you’ll want to get a thorough understanding of how to read the data and how to make tweaks based on the trends you’re seeing.